Best Day Trips from Medellín: Explore Guatapé, Santa Fe de Antioquia, and Coffee Farms

 The delicious breakfast was served at the communal dining table and Don Diego -retired doctor and owner of the finca- joined us in the morning.

 We exchanged stories about his hometown of Medellín, our hometown of Curaçao and Europe.
-Breakfast was included in the price (65€ per night for a double room) and for a reasonable amount we could order lunch (COP35,000/€8.75) or or a light dinner (COP25,000/€6.25).
+Breakfast was included in the price (65$ per night for a double room) and for a reasonable amount we could order lunch (COP35,000/$8.75) or or a light dinner (COP25,000/$6.25).

 We were the only guests and got a lot of attention from Diego.
 When he heard me sneezing from a bad cold, he rushed to his room and came back with medicine .
 He also took us on a walk to a small waterfall.
-The first part of the hike was about the plantation, where Diego gave a passionate explanation of the coffee plants.
+The first part of the hike was over the plantation, where Diego gave a passionate explanation of the coffee plants.
 After this, the landscape changed to tropical rainforest, where we clambered over the rocks to the small waterfall.

 Hike from Finca el Otońo to Pijao